tomas-sucena/2023-FEUP-FSI/CTFs/CTF13.md

 The next packet revealed the answer: the ciphersuite was **TLS_RSA_WITH_AES_128_CBC_SHA256**.

+**Note:** After researching the topic a bit on the Internet, we realized why the <ins>Client Hello</ins> message contained numerous <ins>ciphersuites</ins> - it had to do with the fact that, in that message, the client specifies which ciphersuits it supports.
+It is up to the server to choose which one to use, hence why that information is transmitted in the next message - the <ins>Server Hello</ins>.

 * ***total_encrypted_appdata_exchanged***

 This value was obtained by adding the amount of data bytes sent in each **data packet**.